 Big data analysis has wide-reaching potential that can be applied to any sector of an organization.
 In HR, utilizing a data-driven approach to people analytics allows employers to discover valuable insights on employee performance and satisfaction and what influences their productivity and motivation.

 With HR tech solutions, HR departments are equipped with a wealth of information that is available at their fingertips, including recruitment data, employee statistics, and performance KPIs.
-In the years to come, companies will apply this valuable intel into making smarter decisions for their organizations, from less biased hiring decisions to better support for their current employees.
+In the years to come, HR trends will see companies apply this valuable intel into making smarter decisions for their organizations, from less biased hiring decisions to better support for their current employees.